pytorch/pytorch.github.io/_posts/2023-01-04-trace-analysis-for-masses.md

 Because a modern GPU device like the NVIDIA A100 GPU is a massively parallel device which is capable of running multiple kernels simultaneously, it is possible to overlap the computation, communication, and memory kernels to reduce the model execution time.
 One common technique to achieve the overlap is to utilize multiple CUDA streams.
 A CUDA stream is a sequence of operations that execute on a GPU device in the order in which they are issued by the host code.
 Different CUDA streams can be interleaved and even run concurrently, thus achieving the effect of kernel overlap.

 To help understand the above concepts, Figure 1 provides a timeline of the GPU kernels in a sample distributed training job on 8 GPUs for one iteration.
-In the figure, each rank represents one GPU and the kernels on each GPU run on 6 CUDA streams.
+In the figure below, each rank represents one GPU and the kernels on each GPU run on 6 CUDA streams.
 In the right column of the figure, you can see names of the GPU kernels used.
-In the right column of the figure, you see the overlap between compute and communicate kernels.
+In the middle of the figure, you see the overlap between compute and communicate kernels.
 This figure is created using the [plot_timeline example notebook](https://github.com/facebookresearch/HolisticTraceAnalysis/blob/main/examples/plot_timeline.ipynb) available in HTA.

 ![Figure 1.
 An example of the execution timeline of GPU Kernels across multiple ranks](/assets/images/trace-image6.png){:width="100%"}